kadena-docs/kadena-docs/docs/guides/transactions/sign-submit-transactions.md

 There are several ways you can sign and submit transactions.
 This guide provides instructions and examples for signing and submitting transactions using different tools and in different scenarios.
-For example, this guide describes how to use the Pact command-line interpreter built-in HTTP server and SQLite backend to sign and submit transactions locally using Pact commands and how to format transactions requests so that they can be executed using `curl` commands or Postman API calls.
+For example, this guide describes how to use the Pact command-line interpreter HTTP server and REST API to sign and submit transactions locally using Pact commands and how to format transactions requests so that they can be executed using `curl` commands or Postman API calls.

 ## Use the Pact built-in server